FAQs

 There are three different fees that are collected when a home changes hands:

 • Transfer and Disclosure - $382 + $18 fee for electronic delivery through HomewiseDocs.
-This fee covers all costs to provide title with all documents and statements regarding the current owner's account and the set up of the new account.
+This fee covers all the costs associated with providing the title company with all documents and statements regarding the current owner's account and the setup of the new account.

 • Community Enhancement Fee - 1/2 of 1% of the sales price of the home.
-This fee is a once time fee, paid by the buyer, that is placed into the Reserve Fund for the future repair and replacement of community amenities.
+This fee is a one-time fee, paid by the buyer, that is placed into the Community Enhancement Fund to enhance and benefit the community.

 • Prepaid Assessments - Prorated amount for the month of closing plus two additional months of assessments.
 This is collected from the buyer as it will take several weeks to process all of the closing documents.